AnthonyMichaelTDM/mecomp/README.md

 ### MECOMP-Daemon

 MECOMP-Daemon is a long-running RPC server that is the core of the application, it handles all the backend logic and state-management necessary for the application to function. the MECOMP clients are simply frontends to this server.
-It is written in rust and uses gRPC (inplemented with the [tonic library](https://github.com/hyperium/tonic)) for inter-process communication via RPC.
+It is written in rust and uses gRPC (implemented with the [tonic library](https://github.com/hyperium/tonic)) for inter-process communication via RPC.

 ### Clients